 While I don't expect Disney to file a lawsuit against Big Cat Rescue, I do see them possibly sending a threatening cease and desist order if enough people bring this to their attention.

 I wonder if Big Cat Rescue will simply give in if Disney decides to take action.
 Back in 2014, The World Intellectual Property Organization ruled against Big Cat Rescue regarding the ownership of a domain name.
-Big Cat Rescue refused to obey the decision ordering them to hand over the domain name and filed a federal lawsuit.
+Big Cat Rescue refused to obey the decision ordering them to hand over the domain name and filed a federal lawsuit against the complainant.

 Written By: Juan Garcia